Raccoons: 8 Tips to Protect Your Santa Clarita Property

 - Pick up dog and cat food each day after they finish eating

 Raccoons make for fun animals to watch.
 They will play with floating pool toys, clean their hands and food in a bowl of water, and parade through the yard with their babies.
-This does not mean you should invite them in.
-They are still wild animals, even though they live amongst us.
+This does not mean you should invite them into your yard or lure them out of storm drains.
+They are still wild animals, even though they live amongst us, and they could harm you, injure your pet, and damage your property.
+They have even been known to rip off roof shingles and carve out siding.

 They can carry disease and other unwanted pests including: